Loop-erased random walk

 A loop-erased random walk in 2D for $10^6$ steps.

 In mathematics, loop-erased random walk is a model for a random simple path with important applications in combinatorics, physics and quantum field theory.
 It is intimately connected to the uniform spanning tree, a model for a random tree.
-See also random walk for more general treatment of this topic.
+It is a case of the more general topic of random walks.